 Table S11.
 Additional In silico Analysis of Potential Seed Binding Sites. (a) For each disease, the table reports the number of up-regulated genes, the total number of gene pairs, the number of pairs for which miR-Synth was able to design at least 1 amiR, the number of pairs for which miR-Synth was able to design at least 6 amiRs, the average number of amiRs designed per gene pairs and the average number of off-target genes. (b) For each disease, the table reports the average scores of the top 6 amiRs over all the analyzed gene pairs: seed, 3’ Match, AU content, Nucleotide Composition, Structural Accessibility, ARE/CPE, CTree Repression Score, M5P Repression Score.
-Last row reports the average scores of the top 6 amiRs designed for c-MET/EGFR.
+The last row reports the average scores of the top 6 amiRs designed for c-MET/EGFR.